 Preferably, your site must load within 2 seconds in order to capture maximum user engagement.
 Anything beyond that does not only spoil the user experience but also harm your site ranking in Google SERP.

 In order to grab the attention of your visitors, you need a fast loading website since it is important for many other reasons as well.
 Some of them are:

-- You need a fast loading website for search engines, like Google, to rank them at a higher place.
+You need a fast loading website for search engines, like Google, to rank it at a higher place.

-- If you have an eCommerce store owner, you must know that your customers are less likely to purchase from you due to slow loading time.
+If you have an ecommerce store, you must know that your customers are less likely to purchase from you due to slow loading time.

-- You will lose subscribers to your website because your site takes too long to load for them to read any of the content on it.
+You will lose subscribers because your site takes too long to load any of the content.

 Slow websites are indeed a pain.
 So let’s start fixing them!

 To know whether your website is slow or not, you first need to check out the speed of your current website.

 Note that your page load time may differ from load time of other pages, as each page depends on the factors below: